vakharia-aarya/TwitterSentimentAnalyzer/README.md

 2.  `https://sentanalysistweeter.wl.r.appspot.com/api/sentiment-score`

-Is a post request which accepts JSON array of objects similar to the prior endpoint and returns the sentiment score for each tweet and the overall sentiment for the give tweet.
+Is a post request which accepts JSON array of objects similar to the prior endpoint and returns the sentiment score for each tweet and the overall sentiment for the given tweet.

 **Sample Response**